Tyrese Francois: Club career

 On 27 August 2019, Francois made his professional debut for Fulham in an EFL Cup tie against Southampton.
 On 1 September 2022 Francois joined Croatian team HNK Gorica on a season long loan from Fulham.
 He played his first game coming off the bench on 3 September in a 2–1 defeat to NK Varaždin.

 On 1 February 2024, it was confirmed that Francois had been loaned to Danish Superliga side Vejle Boldklub until 30 June 2024.
 After completing his loan, Francois departed Fulham at the end of his contract.

 On 19 July 2024, Francois signed for Wigan Athletic, penning a two-year contract.

+On 6 May 2026 the club announced the player would be leaving in the summer when his contract expired.

+On 28 August 2026, Francois returned to his homeland after signing a multi-year deal with Brisbane Roar.

 International career

 Francois was called up to the senior Australia squad for two friendly matches against New Zealand in September 2022.
 He was an unused substitute for the match on 25 September 2022 in Auckland.